-Concordia University, a Canadian university that accepts a high percentage of students, is one of the three universities in the heritage mine of Quebec that has English as its main language of instruction.
-In 1974, it was established through a merger of Loyola college and Sir George Williams University.
-Concordia aims to put Montreal on the map by being a constant provider of creative solutions and positive impact.
-It is now putting up its best efforts in rising up the national rankings, currently 22 among all Canadian institutions.
+Concordia University, a Canadian university with a high percentage of students, is one of the three universities with English as its main language of instruction in the Quebec Heritage Mine.
+It was formed by the merger of Loyola College and Sir George Williams University in 1974.
+By being a constant provider of innovative ideas and positive results, Concordia aims to bring Montreal on the map.
+It is now making its best efforts to lift the national rankings, currently 22 among all the institutions in Canada.

 11. Memorial University of Newfoundland